15 Tips to Make Traveling with Grandchildren Easy Peasy

 Go over the contents of the suitcase with the mom before you leave.
 I can’t tell you how many times I have gotten to the end of the week with no matching clothes.
 If I am matching up things that don’t actually go together, I end up sabotaging the remainder of the wardrobe by about Day 3.

 You also want to be aware of where the toiletries are, what “comfort” items might be in there, and any meds or anything that will need your attention.
-I have the moms put in a packing list so that when things get spread all over, I will know what to be looking for that might be MIA when it’s time to pack up.
+I have the moms put in a packing list so that when things get spread all over, I will know what to be looking for that might be MIA when it’s time to pack up to come home.

 13. Let the Grandkids Help Choose the Stops